airwolff/competitor-analysis-framework/Phase 1-Competitor Analysis Prompts V2.md

     * **Assess Compliance Approach: **Based on the reported findings about their stated approach to music licensing, assess whether it seems standard, robust, innovative, or potentially risky within the industry context.
 5. **Future Outlook Analysis:**
     * **Infer Potential Pivots or Expansions: **Based only on the listed findings related to hiring trends, acquisitions, or stated market directions, infer potential future strategic pivots or expansions.
 (Note: Inferences are based solely on the limited factual data provided, such as hiring/acquisition trends or stated directions, and require further validation.)
-    * **Plausible Future Scenarios:** Based on roadmap items, inferred pivots/expansions, identified vulnerabilities, and known market trends, outline 1-2 plausible future strategic scenarios for **Bandcamp** over the next 1-3 years (e.g., acquisition target, aggressive expansion into X, focus on profitability over growth).
+    * **Plausible Future Scenarios:** Based on roadmap items, inferred pivots/expansions, identified vulnerabilities, and known market trends, outline 1-2 plausible future strategic scenarios for **https://subvert.fm/** over the next 1-3 years (e.g., acquisition target, aggressive expansion into X, focus on profitability over growth).
 [Scenario Analysis]
     * **Identify Potential Vulnerabilities: **Based only on the listed findings related to potential vulnerabilities (from across all stages' verified data), identify the most significant potential vulnerabilities in their business model or strategy.
 (Note: Identification is based solely on synthesizing the limited factual data provided across stages and requires strategic assessment to confirm significance.)
 6. **Overall Strategic Assessment:**
     * **Synthesize the above points: **Provide a brief overall assessment of their market strategy's coherence and potential effectiveness based *only* on the verified Stage 3 findings and prior context.
 Are positioning, product, marketing, and growth efforts aligned?